walisc/WPSelenium/README.md

 ### Requirements

 In order to run WPSelenium you will need to have the following installed
-* [Java](https://java.com/en/download/help/download_options.xml) (and make sure it on you system path.
+* [Java](https://java.com/en/download/help/download_options.xml) (and make sure its on your system path.
 Type java in your terminal or command line window to check)
 * [Php >= 7.2 ](https://www.php.net/downloads.php)
 * [Composer](https://getcomposer.org/doc/00-intro.md)
 * [Chrome](https://www.google.com/chrome/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) or any other browser you want to test on (given you have the drivers)

 ### 1. Install

-To get started using WPselenium install it using composer using the following command:-
+To get started with WPselenium install it using composer using the following command:-

 `composer require --dev devchid/wpselenium`